 1 Your dog is hot, excited or thirsty.

-Your dog wears a fur coat around all year, regardless of whether it’s snowing or sweltering.
-Unlike humans, who are covered in sweat glands, dogs can only sweat through the pads of their feet.
-“The primary way your dog cools down is by panting, which circulates air and dissipates heat from her body,” says Dr. Wendy Hauser, a veterinarian with over 30 years of experience.
-“Panting is a normal reaction to physical activity.”
+Your dog wears a fur coat all year, regardless of whether it’s snowing or sweltering.
+Unlike humans, who are covered in sweat glands, dogs sweat through their paw pads and nose.
+So, the primary way your dog cools down is by panting, which circulates air and dissipates heat from the body, says Dr. Wendy Hauser, DVM, founder of Peak Veterinary Consulting.

 If you suspect your pet is anxious, talk to your veterinarian about behavioral modification or treatment with medication.

 3Your dog is in pain.

 Dogs may pant when they are in pain.
 Other signs of pain include whimpering, restless shifting and licking a specific part of the body.

 “I once had a patient, a 12-year-old Labrador Retriever, who was constantly panting and restless, especially at night,” says Dr. Hauser.
 “Upon examination, I discovered a broken tooth!
 His abnormal behavior immediately stopped after I performed a root canal on the tooth—the poor guy was simply in a ton of pain!”

 If your dog is overweight, panting can be a sign they’re suffering from the cardiovascular ramifications of carrying around excess body weight.

 Extra weight and obesity don’t just stress your dog’s cardiovascular system—it causes lasting damage to their organs, joints and bones; lowers their immune functioning; and increases the need for future medications and surgeries.